 Simple, easy and delicious hot or cold.

-I've had my crock pot slow cooker for over 30 years and it's still going strong!
+I've had my crock pot slow cooker for over 30 years and it's still going strong.
 I still use it at least twice a week and it's probably my favourite gadget because it's just so easy to use.
-There's just 2 switches for high and low.
+There are just 2 switches for high and low.